MMC: Making Robots More Accurate than They're Supposed to Be

 Put very briefly, squeezing the maximum accuracy out of any normal industrial robot without adding additional hardware boils down to reducing every variable possible – minimizing motion, using anti-backlash techniques, performing calibrations in limited volumes with the actual working payloads, and so on.
 But all these techniques can only go so far.
 At some point, there’s simply an irreducible noise threshold that cannot be lowered.
 And even if the noise threshold is sufficient to your application 99% of the time, some applications need 99.9%+, or have very serious consequences or even rare failures.
 So, here’s our hypothetical situation: after applying all the techniques and lessons from the previous article, our robot still isn’t accurate enough.
 What’s the next step?

-Download to read the full eBook.
+Download to read the full article.

 If you have questions about a specific application, please contact us.